oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/401-MobileLab.md

 ![](../common/images/mobile/401-New_Import_Package.png)

-5. Click on "Choose a package file " and select the MBE package file "package-LoyaltyMgmt_MBEXX.zip" with the correct postfix assigned to you.
+5. Click on "Choose a package file " and select the MBE package file "package-LoyaltyMgmt_MBE0X.zip" with the correct postfix assigned to you.

 ![](../common/images/mobile/401-Import_Package_Select_File.png)